 Ms. My is the biological daughter of Mr. Tuan.
-The father and daughter teach together at Nuoc Nia school (Tra Bui commune, Tra Bong district, Quang Ngai).
-Every day, the father and daughter teach together, take care of each other and encourage each other to overcome difficulties to bring literacy to the Kor children in the remote, cold land at the foot of Ca Dam mountain.
+Father and daughter teach together at Nuoc Nia school (Tra Bui commune, Tra Bong district, Quang Ngai ).
+Every day, father and daughter teach together, take care of each other and encourage each other to overcome difficulties to bring literacy to Kor children in the remote, cold land at the foot of Ca Dam mountain.

 Father and son in the kitchen

 The Nuoc Nia school is located on a tiny hill, hidden in the middle of the forest.
-Here, everything is divided in half.
+Here, everything is divided in two.
 The front teaches primary school students, the back teaches kindergarten children.
-In the front are two classrooms, the daughter teaches on the right, the father on the left.
-In the two classrooms, the blackboard is also divided in half, the daughter divides the board to teach grades 1 and 2 (total 17 students), and the father divides the board to teach grades 3 and 4 (total 13 students).
+In the front, there are two classrooms, the daughter teaches on the right, the father on the left.
+In the two classrooms, the blackboard is also divided in two, the daughter divides the board to teach grade 1 and grade 2 (total 17 students), and the father divides the board to teach grade 3 and grade 4 (total 13 students).

 Lonely School of Nia Country